datascientest-fastAPI-project-group-25/fastAPI-project-app/PLAN.md

 ### Staging to Main (`stg` -> `main`)

 1. **Docker Image Retagging**:
-   - [ ] The existing `stg-<SHORTHASH>` images are not being retagged with the SemVer.
+   - [x] FIXED: The existing `stg-<SHORTHASH>` images are now retagged with the SemVer.
-   - [ ] Instead, new images are being built with the SemVer tag.
+   - [x] FIXED: We no longer rebuild images for production, ensuring the exact same image is promoted.

 2. **GitHub Release Creation**:
-   - [x] The `create-app-release.yml` workflow is triggered after the production image build.
+   - [x] FIXED: The `create-release.yml` workflow is now integrated directly into the production workflow.
-   - [ ] The release is not properly linking to the staging images that were promoted.
+   - [x] FIXED: The release now properly links to the retagged staging images that were promoted.

 3. **Payload Dispatch**:
    - [x] The `trigger-release` job is executed for production.
-   - [ ] The payload may not reference the correct images due to the retagging issue.
+   - [x] FIXED: The payload now references the correct retagged images.

 ## Issues to Fix